hertzana/Predicting_Failing_Water_Pumps/README.md

 The original data can be found here: https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/25/

-Currently, there are 4 other files:
+Currently, there are 4 files:
 - Water-Exploratory Data Analysis.ipynb
 - data_cleanup1.py: Consolidates the features 'installer' and 'funder' into larger categories, as each variable has large numbers of installers/funders
 - data_cleanup2.py: Data cleaning, normalization & standardization, filling in of missing values